Disentangling generalization and memorization in large language models using chess: Methodology

-each corresponding to a different estimated likelihood of occurrence within the \gls{acr:llm}’s training distribution.
-We provide a detailed empirical basis for these condition-specific design principles in Appendix~\ref{sec:case_study}.
-Example positions from each category are shown in Appendix~\ref{sec:example_positions}.
+\textbf{Position categories.} To evaluate \gls{acr:wd}, \gls{acr:nd} and \gls{acr:ood} performance, we construct three subsets of the chess state space, $\mathcal{X}_{\text{WD}}, \mathcal{X}_{\text{ND}}, \mathcal{X}_{\text{OOD}}$, each corresponding to a different estimated density of relevant priors within the \gls{acr:llm}’s training distribution.
+We provide a detailed empirical basis for the condition-specific design principles and exact construction rules in Appendix~\ref{sec:method_app}.